 Does it risk a negative impression of Buddhism if a non-Buddhist sees you smoking?
 Is this a burden you should even accept?
 How many false impressions can you personally be responsible for while walking your path?

 It’s Friday night and you’re so happy it’s the weekend that you could dance a jig in the middle of the street.
 You’ve made plans to meet up with some friends at a favorite bar, then get a bite to eat before heading to the new club that just opened up.

 But you’re smart.
 You’re most likely going to drink more than you should and probably should not risk driving.
 Knowing this you opt for an Uber or Lyft, or some form of public transportation to get to the bar and rely on an appointed designated driver (or an Uber or Lyft again) for the rest of the night’s safe transportation.

 As an observer, does this plan invoke a since of judgement in you?
 Does having this plan in place make the behavior of planned drinking make the behavior less objectionable or do you still object to the individuals’ personal choice?

 The Real Issue is Bias

 The real issue here isn’t smoking or drinking.
-It has to do with allowing the behavior of another to invoke a sense of judgement within ourselves about their chosen behavior.
+It has to do with allowing the behavior of another to invoke a sense of judgment within ourselves about their chosen behavior.
 What if the situations I described involved fancy dinners and decadent desserts?
-Would the choices to eat these treats make us feel the same sense of righteousness and judgement?
+Would the choice to eat these treats make us feel the same sense of righteousness and judgment?
 Most likely, not.
 Most of us don’t have the same biases toward desserts that we have toward cigarettes or Bourbon.

 It’s our biases that result in a reaction of judgement.